Skip to footer content

 </html>";

-// Generate PDF with just a few lines
+// Generate PDF with one method call

 var pdf = renderer.RenderHtmlAsPdf(html);